trnubo/simplewatch/README.md

 Simply calls the defined command each x seconds and if the command exits non-zero it exits with the same exit code.

+Altough this could have been done in a couple of lines with bash I thought I'd give golang a try.

 ### Usage

 ```